solarslurpi/GrowBuddies/docs/mygrowtent.md

 Welcome to my grow tent!
 A place to relax and smile.

 ## Living Soil
 After watching soil microbes under a microscope, I became convinced Living Soil is the way to go.
 The next decision was individual containers, or a bed of soil.
 I opted for the bed of soil.
 This way, the roots, soil, and microbes have a vast expanse to thrive in.
 The con for me was having a significant amount of soil in my kitchen.
+Also, a bed of soil adds more moisture in the air.
+This actually is a positive.
 I hope to be using the same soil for 5 years.
 We'll see about that!

 My soil of choice is [KIS Organic's BIOCHAR](https://www.kisorganics.com/products/kis-organics-biochar-soil-mix).
 The folks at KIS Organics truly care about the quality of their product as well as the quality of our grows.
 Besides, [Tad and team are at the forefront of plant research as well as providing us with quality growing content](https://www.kisorganics.com/pages/learn-1).